An Attorney Guiding You Through The Probate Process In Georgia

 When a loved one dies in Georgia, it can be difficult to come into the state to handle probate matters and appear in court.
 It is possible for you to be appointed as executor and take the oath without having to appear in court in Georgia.
 I can help you take advantage of this process and administer the estate from another state.

-Contact me today to schedule a consultation with a dedicated estate administration and probate attorney.
+Contact me today to schedule an initial consultation with a dedicated estate administration and probate attorney.
+Simply fill out an online contact form or call my Atlanta office at 404-865-1966.